aplteam/Tester2/README.md

 Note that you can specify only one group.

 Sometimes you want to trace through test cases.
-This can be achieved be specifying a 1 as the (optional) left argument. `RunThese` would then stop just before any test case is actually executed, after processing any INI file(s) and executing any `Initial` function.
+This can be achieved by specifying a 1 as the (optional) left argument. `RunThese` would then stop just before any test case is executed, after processing any INI file(s) and executing any `Initial` function.

 ### `RunBatchTests`

 This is the same as `Run` except that it passes a 1 as `batchFlag` to the test functions.
-This allows the test function itself to _not_ run any tests.
+This allows the test function itself to quit under some circumstances.
 This is usually because a test requires a human in front of the monitor, and if such a human is not available right now then there is no point running such tests.

 ### `Run__`